 Once the matter is concluded, there is also a right for the affected individual and the alleged offender to be informed of the outcome - on a strictly confidential basis.
-The rules on who informs whom and when are set out in s.5.5(i) of ST/SGB/2019/8 but in short, whichever entity takes the final decision in relation to the report of possible prohibited conduct must inform the affected individual and the alleged offender (amongst others) by providing a summary of the process and, if applicable, the findings of the investigation report as well as whether action was taken.
+The rules on who inform whom and when are set out in s.5.5(i) of ST/SGB/2019/8 but in short, whichever entity takes the final decision in relation to the report of possible prohibited conduct must inform the affected individual and the alleged offender (amongst others) providing a summary of the process and, if applicable, findings of the investigation report as well as whether action was taken.

 As this is strictly confidential, it is not for wider dissemination.
 It is understood however that those involved may want to be able to share some official information with third parties, for instance a finding that they were not in any way culpable.
-So upon request of the affected individual or the offender/alleged offender, the ASG/OHR may provide a statement on the outcome of the matter, which the affected individual or the offender/alleged offender may disclose to third parties, subject to Staff Regulation 1.2(i).
+So upon request of the affected individual or the offender/alleged offender, the ASG/OHR may provide a statement on the outcome of the matter, which the affected individual or the offender/alleged offender, subject to the Staff Regulation 1.2(i).
 The statement shall respect the confidentiality of the process and preserve the privacy of those involved.

 Pierre was alleged to have sexually harassed his colleague Marie.
 After investigation, he is exonerated.
-Pierre asks the ASG/OHR for a statement on the outcome of the matter which states that an allegation was made against him which was duly investigated and following which the matter was closed without further action as the evidence did not support the allegation made.
-Pierre can share that statement with an outside agency for which he wishes to work and which had heard informally about the allegations.
+Pierre asks ASG/OHRM for a statement on the outcome of the matter which states that an allegation was made against him which was duly investigated and following which the matter was closed without further action as the evidence did not support the allegation being made.
+Pierre can share that statement with an outside agency with whom he is thinking of taking employment and which had heard informally about the allegations.